 Taken an hour before sunset.
 Camera settings: 1/1250, f4, ISO 100 and focal length was 44mm

-If you’re wondering what is a fast shutter speed, as you can see, your shutter speed will depend on several factors, as well as how fast your subject is going.
+If you’re wondering what is a fast shutter speed, your shutter speed depends on several factors, as well as how fast your subject is going.